Hedge funds are an alternative form of investment for high-net-worth investors. It is estimated that there are more than 10,000 hedge funds globally.

 Hedge funds are alternative investment funds that have expanded exponentially over the years.
 Today, there are over 3,691 hedge funds in the US, accounting for 75% of the Assets Under Management (AuM).1

 The hedge fund market has drawn tremendous interest in the investment arena and has led several traders and fund managers to launch new hedge funds.
 The current hedge fund industry is growing and is now used as a strategic tool for all types of companies and investors.
-Companies are increasingly using hedge funds to manage their risk, liquidity, volatility, and performance.
+Companies increasingly use hedge funds to manage their risk, liquidity, volatility, and performance.

-The hedge fund industry is a vast market and is used for different purposes and in different ways.
+The hedge fund industry is a vast market used for different purposes and in different ways.
 Hedge funds have been around for a long time.
 They have a long history dating back to the early 1950s.
 So, in this article, we run through the brief history of hedge funds and understand how it has evolved.

 1926: The Graham-Newman Corp